dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2019-11-20-Human-Faith-And-Need-Of-God.md

 header:
      teaser: /assets/images/wiapost/5112-Human-Faith-And-Need-Of-God.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Human Faith and Need Of God](/assets/images/wiapost/5112-Human-Faith-And-Need-Of-God.jpg)

-## Human Faith and Need Of God
+# Human Faith and Need Of God

 Human life is full of uncertainties
 Whether you are in a war zone